hyperandroid/AsyncHelper/README.md

 #### waterfall function gotchas

 * Functions must comply with nodejs's callback convention: (e:Error, args:any).
 * Functions return value will be propagated to the next function.
-If not next function exists, the value will be propagated as the `Future` object's value.
+The latest waterfall function return value will be propagated as the `Future` object's value.
 * Functions **can't be fat arrow** functions.
 Internally, the `Dispatcher` sets **this** as the waterfall control function itself, otherwise, it won't be able to propagate returned values from function to function.
-* Functions can be set as another function's callback
+* Functions **must return a value**.
+If no the function has no return value it is expected that the next waterfall function will be invoked as a callback from something invoked in the current waterfall's function.
 * You can set properties on **this**.
 The execution context will be a per-waterfall submission function which handles the control flow.